Home

 Warmth, Friendliness, and Empathy

-Guests remember tone and body language more than procedures.
-Front desk staff who display genuine attentiveness set the emotional tone for the stay.
+Guests remember tone and body language far more than procedures.
+Front desk staff who pay genuine attention set the emotional tone for the rest of the stay.
 Empathy turns routine service into hospitality.
-Recognizing repeat guests, responding quickly to concerns, and offering proactive help build a sense of care that strengthens loyalty.
+Recognising repeat guests, responding quickly when something is off, offering proactive help: it all builds a sense of care that pulls people back.

 Complaint Handling

-- Active Listening: Staff must listen without interruption and acknowledge the concern.
+• Active Listening: staff need to listen without cutting in, and acknowledge the actual concern.

 The Psychological Power of Front Desk Interactions